bbugyi200/zorg/README.md

 The output from running `zorg action open --help` is shown below:

 ```
-usage: zorg action open [-h] zo_path line_number column_number
+usage: zorg action open [-h] zo_path line_number

 Open a zettel link if one exists on the provided zorg file line.

 positional arguments:
-  column_number  The column number that your editor cursor is currently
-                 located on.
   line_number  The line number that your editor cursor is currently located
                on.
   zo_path      The file that your editor currently has open.

 options:
   -h, --help   show this help message and exit
 ```

 The output from running `zorg db --help` is shown below: